-- 3.2 The basis of the assessment for the OU validated awards, are by assessment of students within and/or at the end of each module.
-The assessment method, criteria and the marking scheme are based on the module's learning outcomes and reflect the appropriate credit level. - 3.3 The compatibility and mapping of module outcomes with the aims of the relevant programme has been verified through the process of validation and are presented in the programmes' specifications. - 3.4 Credit is awarded by Ada to quantify learning achieved at a given level to learners who have attained the specified learning outcomes of the module.
-Credit is given based on module assessment.
+3.2 The basis of the assessment for the OU validated awards, are by assessment of students within and/or at the end of each module.
+The assessment method, criteria and the marking scheme are based on the module's learning outcomes and reflect the appropriate credit level.

+3.3 The compatibility and mapping of module outcomes with the aims of the relevant programme has been verified through the process of validation and are presented in the programmes' specifications.

+3.4 Credit is awarded by Ada to quantify learning achieved at a given level to learners who have attained the specified learning outcomes of the module.
+Credit is given on the basis of module assessment.
 Students are awarded credit for modules passed at Levels 4, 5, or 6.
-No student will be required or permitted to retake a module for which they have already received credit, unless:
+No student will be required or permitted to retake a module for which they have already received credit, unless :

-- a) the maximum period of enrolment (see below) has expired; or - b) an Academic Integrity Panel has required that modules be reassessed as part of the penalty for cheating or plagiarism (see Academic Misconduct policy); - 3.5 The College expects all work submitted for assessment is the sole work of the individual submitting the work (except where it is a specified as a group assignment).
+- a) the maximum period of enrolment (see below) has expired; or - b) an Academic Integrity Panel has required that modules be reassessed as part of the penalty for cheating or plagiarism (see Academic Misconduct policy); or - c) a student has a supported claim for extenuating circumstances but has nonetheless passed the module.
+In such a case the award and progression examination board may offer the student a deferral in that module.
+If the student achieves a higher mark in the deferral that mark will be recorded.

+3.5 The College expects all work submitted for assessment is the sole work of the individual submitting the work (except where it is a specified as a group assignment).
 There are defined processes, and penalties, related to poor academic practice, plagiarism, collusion and cheating in examinations.
 For further information see Academic Misconduct policy.